i-krishna/Datalakes-mesh-fabric-warehouse-mining-OLAP/Data Mining Privacy/Readme.md

 # Ethics & Bias across 6 phases of CRISP-DM 2.0
 Sept 7, 2025 by Krishna Damarla

-Build your AI Agent or LLM by integrating self explanatory frameworks like IBM’s AI Explainability 360 [AIX360](https://github.com/Trusted-AI/AIX360) or others from this [list](https://securing.ai/ai-security/explainable-ai-frameworks/) of Securing AI.
+Build your AI Agent or LLM by integrating explainable AI (XAI) frameworks like IBM’s AI Explainability 360 [AIX360](https://github.com/Trusted-AI/AIX360) or others from this [list](https://securing.ai/ai-security/explainable-ai-frameworks/) of Securing AI.

 Adding explainable AI frameworks helps everyone see how models work.
 For example, explainable AI framework could explain why the model flagged a loan application.
 Such a reasoning built trusts and confidenceo and also meets legal requirements such as GDPR.
 Moreover, it becomes easier for users to ask questions and get trustable answers.